fraVlaca/HyperPay/bridge-ui/README.md

 ## LayerZero OFT

-The OFT panel uses `@layerzerolabs/ui-bridge-oft`.
-After installing dependencies, the widget renders dynamically in the panel.
-Addresses and endpoint IDs are provided by the registry.
+The OFT panel uses a lightweight custom form that integrates with the OFT Transfer API (or direct ABI calls) and reads EIDs/addresses from the merged registry.

 ## Scripts